oracle-livelabs/apex/bootcamp_crm/1-configure-ai-keys/1-configure-ai-keys.md

 ## Introduction

-To use the native GenAI features in APEX, you must configure a Generative AI service in APEX.
+To use the native Generative AI features in Oracle APEX, you must first configure a Generative AI service at the workspace level.

-In this lab, you will use Open AI as the AI provider.
-We have already generated Open AI API keys for you.
-Now let's see how to configure them.
+In this lab, you will configure OpenAI as the AI provider.
+The OpenAI API key has already been generated for you.
+You will now configure the service and test the connection within your APEX workspace.

 **Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.2